-Ethipothala Waterfall.
-A spot enriched with beauty and magnificence; Ethipothala Waterfall is a favourite among the visitors.
+A spot enriched with beauty and magnificence; Ethipothala Waterfall is a favorite among the visitors.
 The wonderful mainstream has three different river streams - Nakku Vagu, Chandravanka Vagu, and Tummala Vagu merging together.
 Alongside this, one can adore the crocodile breeding center over here with stunning sights.

-Nagarjunasagar Dam.
 The world’s largest dam encircled with 26 gates that are 14m in height and 13m in width, the Nagarjunasagar Dam is sited in Nalgonda district.
-The dam is 150m tall and 16 km in length and is one of the most-visited tourist places of this region.
+The dam is 150m tall and 16 km in length and is one of the most-visited tourist places in this region.
 Surrounded by lush green forests, the site is famous for its incredible architecture.

-Nagarjunasagar Wildlife Sanctuary.
 It is an iconic spot for nature lovers, sited in Srisailam and also known as the Nagarjunasagar Srisailam Sanctuary.
 Spread in an area of around 3,568km; the massive area covers many districts like Kurnool, Prakasam, Nalgonda, Mahabubnagar, and Guntur.
-Travellers can also find guesthouses, temples, and cottages within this sanctuary.
+Travelers can also find guesthouses, temples, and cottages within this sanctuary.

-Shopping at Kaman Bazaar.
 The Kaman Bazar in Nagarjunasagar is popular for clothing and accessory shopping.
-You can find different types of jewellery that are designed here.
+You can find different types of jewelry that are designed here.